yuyoyuppe/PowerToys/src/modules/shortcut_guide/README.md

 ![Image of the Options](/doc/images/shortcut_guide/settings.png)

-# Known issues
+# Backlog
-The Shortcut Guide hasn't been localized yet.
-Some of the shortcuts shown may not apply to localized Windows versions.
+The backlog for the utility can be found [here](https://github.com/Microsoft/PowerToys/tree/master/doc/planning/ShortcutGuideBacklog.md) and the source code is [here](https://github.com/Microsoft/PowerToys/tree/master/src/modules/shortcut_guide).

 # Code organization